Brittany Maynard says she has terminal brain cancer

 Brittany Maynard says she hasn’t decided yet when she’ll end her life, but it’s a decision she’s still determined to make.

-Maynard says she has stage IV glioblastoma multiforme, an aggressive form of terminal brain cancer.
-In April, she says, doctors gave her six months to live.
+Maynard said she had stage IV glioblastoma multiforme, an aggressive form of terminal brain cancer.

 The 29-year-old Oregon woman’s story spread rapidly on social media after she revealed her plans to take medication to end her life.
 A video explaining her choice has garnered more than 8.8 million views on YouTube.
 And she’s become a prominent spokeswoman for the “death with dignity” movement, which advocates that terminally ill patients be allowed to receive medication that will let them die on their own terms.
 She’s also become a lightning rod for criticism from people who oppose that approach.